 The frequency distributions tables in your reports present statistics for each question on the PACE Survey.
 Questions are grouped by the four PACE climate factors (see page two for descriptions of the four climate factors) with one table for each factor.
-In the first (gray) column, each table presents the count and percentage of respondents at your institution who answered "very satisfied," "satisfied," "neither satisfied nor dissatisfied," "dissatisfied," and "very dissatisfied" for each question on the PACE Survey.
+In the first (gray) column, each table presents the count and percentage of respondents at your institution who answered "strongly agree," "agree," "neither agree nor disagree," "disagree," and "strongly disagree" for each question on the PACE Survey.
 Respondents who answered "not applicable" are treated as missing responses and are not included in frequencies.